Ruud's Commodore Site Home Email

 Physical Characteristics

 You can link devices in either a linear, star or combination configuration using a shielded 24-conductor cable.
 The standard IEEE-488 cable has both a plug and receptacle connector on both ends.
-This connector is the Amphenol CHAMP or Cinch Series 57 MICRO RIBBON type. (it looks like a Centronics connector, but smaller) As far as I know all Commodore peripheral devices, like floppy-disks, and the CBM-8xxx series are equipped with this type of connector.
+This connector is the Amphenol CHAMP or Cinch Series 57 MICRO RIBBON type. (it looks like a Centronics connector, but smaller) As far as I know all Commodore peripheral devices, like floppy disks, and the CBM-8xxx series are equipped with this type of connector.
 The other CBMs and PETs are equipped with a male edge connector. (like the userport of a C64 or VIC-20)

 Pin Signal Abbreviation Source